-Contemporary practice has developed a great deal since its early days but the four broad 'pillars' granted to the profession by Royal Charter in 1920 still hold today and the context of practice is very important to understand in relation to scope of practice.
+Contemporary practice has developed a great deal since its early days.
+The four broad 'pillars' granted to the profession by Royal Charter in 1920 were updated in December 2020.
+The context of practice is very important to understand in relation to scope of practice.

-The four pillars granted to the profession by Royal Charter (1920) are:
+The four pillars granted to the profession by Royal Charter in 1920 were:

 - kindred methods of treatment

-The fourth pillar, kindred treatment, facilitates the inclusion of related areas of practice into scope.
-This enables members and the profession to move into new areas of practice and respond to changing population needs, healthcare environments and the evolving evidence base, within the parameters of patient safety, patient centeredness and effectiveness.
+The fourth pillar, kindred treatment, facilitated the inclusion of related areas of practice into scope.
+This enabled members and the profession to move into new areas of practice and respond to changing population needs, healthcare environments and the evolving evidence base, within the parameters of patient safety, patient centeredness and effectiveness.